Benchmarking LLMs Insight Discovery Capabilities through Synthetic Problem Generation

 • Agents’ scores

-Learnings and What to Expect Next
+Learnings & What To Expect Next

 Reflecting on the challenges we met while developing this benchmarking framework, we have learned that the task of automatically synthesizing data problems for insight discovery is indeed not trivial.